FEES AND FINANCE

-When undertaking such a course there are a number of costs that you should make yourself aware of before starting on your chosen programme:
+When undertaking a course there are a number of costs that you should make yourself aware of before starting on your chosen programme:

-These are mandatory and depending on the course you chose to study the tuition fees you pay may cover but may not be limited to:
+Tuition fees are mandatory and depending on the course you chose to study the tuition fees you pay may cover but may not be limited to:

-- Lectures, seminars, tutorials and individual tuition
+- Lectures, seminars and tutorials

 - Workshops, masterclasses and visiting speakers/professionals